 The main body of the grinder is slim, with a wood finish available in several colors.
 The narrowness of the body is great for people with smaller hands.
 Meanwhile, it is also equipped with an anti-slip rubber band for easy gripping.
 One thing we don’t like is the prominent logo printed on the grip band, but this is a minor quibble.

 The grinder also has a magnetic catch cup, which you won’t find on many other manual grinders.
 It attaches tightly to the grinder without needing to screw and unscrew it, making it really convenient.
 There is also a useful accessory that lets you remove the base to use it as an espresso cup.
 We’ll go into greater detail later.
 However, it’s innovations such as these that give the K-Plus a wow factor in an increasingly crowded field.

 The burr set is the 1Zpresso K-Plus’s centerpiece.
 The stainless steel burr is 48mm, offering a better consistency and grind precision.
 They call this heptagonal conical burr the ‘K burr’.
 Meanwhile, the burr can grind for every brewing style.
 If you set it to a medium-coarse grind, it will help brew a gorgeous pour over that is bright and clean in the cup, and it can grind for a decent espresso shot too.
-In fact, the burr design is similar to the nitro blades of the Comandante C40.

 The device has internal fixing between the burr and central shaft, so there’s no need to worry about the burr moving around unduly and deteriorating the grind quality.
 It eliminates the factors that affect grind accuracy.